Bryan Rust: Injuries, COVID-19, and later years

 On December 12, 2024, Rust recorded his sixth career hat-trick and added an assist in a 9–2 win over the Montreal Canadiens.
 After recording three goals over four games to start February, Rust suffered a lower-body injury during a game against the Anaheim Ducks.
 He was activated off injured reserve on February 25 and returned to the Penguins lineup that night against the Philadelphia Flyers.

+On January 25, 2026, Rust delivered an illegal check to the head of Brock Boeser and received a three-game suspension.
+On April 5, 2026, Rust recorded an assist and a goal in a 5–2 win against the Florida Panthers.
+His assist on a Sidney Crosby goal in the first period was Rust's 500th career NHL point.

 Personal life

 Rust's older brother Matt also played professional ice hockey and last played for the Wilkes-Barre Scranton Penguins during the 2011–12 AHL season.
 His older sister Erika is a high school English teacher and women’s soccer coach.

 Rust met his wife Kelsey Burton in 2016 through mutual friends and the two were married on July 13, 2019, in Michigan.
-As of 2024, they have two sons together.
+As of April 2025, they have two sons and one daughter together.